 Validity, Reproducibility, and Clinical Significance of Noninvasive Brachial-Ankle Pulse Wave Velocity Measurement

-2002 | Akira YAMASHINA, Hirofumi TOMIYAMA, Kazuhiro TAKEDA, Hideichi TSUDA, Tomio ARAI, Kenichi HIROSE, Yutaka KOJI, Saburoh HORI*, and Yoshio YAMAMOTO**
+2002 | Akira YAMASHINA, Hirofumi TOMIYAMA, Kazuhiro TAKEDA, Hideichi TSUDA, Tomio ARAI, Kenichi HIROSE, Yutaka KOJI, Saburoh Hori*, and Yoshio YAMAMOTO**

-This study evaluates the validity, reproducibility, and clinical significance of noninvasive brachial-ankle pulse wave velocity (baPWV) measurements in patients with coronary artery disease (CAD).
-The study involved 41 patients with CAD, vasospastic angina, or cardiomyopathy, and compared baPWV with aortic pulse wave velocity (PWV) using a catheter tip with pressure manometer.
-BaPWV was also measured by two observers and a single observer on different days to assess interobserver and intraobserver reproducibility.
-The results showed a strong correlation between baPWV and aortic PWV (r = 0.87, p < 0.01), with high interobserver (r = 0.98) and intraobserver (r = 0.87) reproducibility.
-BaPWV was significantly higher in CAD patients than in non-CAD patients with risk factors, and in non-CAD patients with risk factors compared to healthy subjects without risk factors.
-The study concludes that baPWV is a valid and reproducible marker of vascular damage, suitable for screening large populations.This study evaluates the validity, reproducibility, and clinical significance of noninvasive brachial-ankle pulse wave velocity (baPWV) measurements in patients with coronary artery disease (CAD).
-The study involved 41 patients with CAD, vasospastic angina, or cardiomyopathy, and compared baPWV with aortic pulse wave velocity (PWV) using a catheter tip with pressure manometer.
-BaPWV was also measured by two observers and a single observer on different days to assess interobserver and intraobserver reproducibility.
-The results showed a strong correlation between baPWV and aortic PWV (r = 0.87, p < 0.01), with high interobserver (r = 0.98) and intraobserver (r = 0.87) reproducibility.
-BaPWV was significantly higher in CAD patients than in non-CAD patients with risk factors, and in non-CAD patients with risk factors compared to healthy subjects without risk factors.
-The study concludes that baPWV is a valid and reproducible marker of vascular damage, suitable for screening large populations.
+This study evaluated the validity and reproducibility of noninvasive brachial-ankle pulse wave velocity (baPWV) measurements and examined changes in baPWV in patients with coronary artery disease (CAD).
+The study involved 41 patients with CAD, vasospastic angina, or cardiomyopathy, and compared baPWV with aortic pulse wave velocity (PWV) measured using a catheter tip with a pressure manometer.
+In 32 subjects, baPWV was measured by two observers, while in 55 subjects, it was measured twice by a single observer on different days.
+The results showed a strong correlation between baPWV and aortic PWV (r = 0.87, p < 0.01).
+Interobserver and intraobserver reproducibility were high, with Pearson's correlation coefficients of 0.98 and 0.87, respectively, and coefficients of variation of 8.4% and 10.0%. baPWV was significantly higher in CAD patients compared to non-CAD patients with risk factors, and also higher in non-CAD patients with risk factors compared to healthy subjects without risk factors.
+These findings suggest that baPWV is a valid and reproducible measure of vascular damage.
+The study also demonstrated that baPWV is suitable for screening vascular damage in large populations.
+The method is simple, noninvasive, and feasible for widespread use.
+The results indicate that baPWV is an acceptable marker for vascular damage, comparable to carotid-femoral PWV.
+The study confirms the validity and reproducibility of noninvasive baPWV measurements, suggesting that it is a useful tool for assessing vascular damage in clinical practice.This study evaluated the validity and reproducibility of noninvasive brachial-ankle pulse wave velocity (baPWV) measurements and examined changes in baPWV in patients with coronary artery disease (CAD).
+The study involved 41 patients with CAD, vasospastic angina, or cardiomyopathy, and compared baPWV with aortic pulse wave velocity (PWV) measured using a catheter tip with a pressure manometer.
+In 32 subjects, baPWV was measured by two observers, while in 55 subjects, it was measured twice by a single observer on different days.
+The results showed a strong correlation between baPWV and aortic PWV (r = 0.87, p < 0.01).
+Interobserver and intraobserver reproducibility were high, with Pearson's correlation coefficients of 0.98 and 0.87, respectively, and coefficients of variation of 8.4% and 10.0%. baPWV was significantly higher in CAD patients compared to non-CAD patients with risk factors, and also higher in non-CAD patients with risk factors compared to healthy subjects without risk factors.
+These findings suggest that baPWV is a valid and reproducible measure of vascular damage.
+The study also demonstrated that baPWV is suitable for screening vascular damage in large populations.
+The method is simple, noninvasive, and feasible for widespread use.
+The results indicate that baPWV is an acceptable marker for vascular damage, comparable to carotid-femoral PWV.
+The study confirms the validity and reproducibility of noninvasive baPWV measurements, suggesting that it is a useful tool for assessing vascular damage in clinical practice.

 Reach us at info@futurestudyspace.com